Home » Gluten free » Beef Stock From Scratch

 Instructions

-• Preheat the oven to 400 degrees F. Place the bones on a roasting pan and roast for 1 hour.
+• Roast the bones: Preheat the oven to 400 degrees F. Place the bones in a large roasting pan and roast for 1 hour.
+Add tomato paste to the bones and then

-• Remove from the oven and brush with the tomato paste.
-Lay the vegetables over the bones.
+• Roast with veggies: After 1 hour, remove the pan from the oven and add the tomato paste to the bones and add chopped garlic, onion, celery, and carrot.
 Return to the oven and roast for 30 minutes.

-• Place the pan on the stove and deglaze with the wine, scraping the bottom of the pan for browned particles.
+• Deglaze: After 30 minutes, remove from oven and place the roasting pan on the stovetop.
+Pour in the wine while pan is still hot and deglaze the bottom of the pan, scraping up the bits at the bottom.
+Place the pan on the stove and deglaze with the wine, scraping the bottom of the pan for browned particles.
 Put this mixture in a large stock pot.
-Add the peppercorns, garlic, and herbs.
+Add the peppercorns, garlic, herbs, and water.
 Season with salt.

-• Bring the liquid up to a boil and reduce to a simmer.
-Cook for 4 hours*.
-Remove from the heat and skim off any fat that has risen to the surface**.
-Strain the liquid and discard the bones.
-Will yield approximately 1/2 gallon is simmered for 4 hours.
+• Boil: Turn the heat up to high and bring it all to a boil before reducing the heat down to a simmer.
+Let simmer for at least 4 hours.
+After, remove from the heat an skim off any fat that has risen to the surface.

 Notes